aevilla160/hpc_docs/docs/rc_clusters.md

 All above nodes are interconnected via HDR InfiniBand w/ RDMA for fast (100Gbits/s) and low latency (sub ms) data transfer.

+Relative proximity and extent of availability: The Pinnacles cluster is managed by the Office of Information Technology at UC Merced and technical support and training opportunities are available.
+It is available for all faculty projects at no cost.

 ## MERCED cluster

 MERCED (Multi-Environment Research Computer for Exploration and